 Skip to content

-Nellie is an essayist and editor, a teacher and entrepreneur.
+Nellie is an essayist and teacher, editor and entrepreneur.

-I write about religion and propaganda, the stories we tell to hide from reality, and how we begin to tell the truth.
-Here's a quick sampling:
+I write essays and letters about religion and propaganda, the stories we tell to hide from reality, and how we begin to tell the truth.

 Notes on surviving the American matrix (Part 1)